lifebit-ai/owen-biomarker-discovery-challenge-candidate-drugs/README.md

 # Section A:  Methodology Protocol Design
 For protocol Design open word document:

-'Methodology and protocol design for identifying candidate drugs for Asthma.docx'
+### 'Methodology and protocol design for identifying candidate drugs for Asthma.docx'

 # Section B: Solution Implementation
-This is detailed in Section A protocol design.
-R scripts for each protocol are as follows
+All coding scripts used in solution implementation are detailed in Section A.
+This includes the following R scripts:

 ### 1. GWAStoGRange.r: